Arhum2/Discord-bot/README.md

 1. Platform - Platform of user. pc, xbl, psn
 2. Region - Region of player. us, eu, kr, cn, global
 3. Tag - BattleTag of user.
 Replace # with -.
 If the BattleTag is GamersCCCP#1569, use GamersCCCP-1569

-3. call the bot using
+4. Lastly call the bot using
    `!stats PLATFORM/REGION/TAG`

 <p align="right">(<a href="#top">back to top</a>)</p>